josephrhobbs/rnaseq/README.md

 ## Purpose

-Since the advent of next-generation RNA-Seq in the first decade of the 21st century, the amount of publicly available transcriptomic data from biomedical research has increased dramatically.
-This data has incredible potential to reveal differential gene expression and potential drug targets.
+Since the advent of next-generation RNA sequencing technologies in the first decade of the 21st century, the amount of publicly available transcriptomic data from biomedical research has increased dramatically.
+This data has incredible potential to reveal differential gene expressions and therefore potential drug targets.
 This toolkit is developed with the particular intention to support cardiac muscle tissue engineering research.

+Using these RNASEQ bioinformatics tools, tissue engineering researchers will be able to effectively identify drug targets to increase the maturity of engineered cardiac tissues.
+We hope these drug targets will accelerate research in human cardiac therapeutics.

 ## Licensing